 1. Log in to your Teams account at cloud.swivl.com

-2. In your Library, choose the 'Add New Project' Tab at the top right-hand corner of the page or click the 'Upload' button in the lower-left corner of the page
+2. In your Videos, choose the 'Add video' Tab at the top right-hand corner of the page or click the 'Upload' button in the lower-left corner of the page

 4. Browse through your files to select a video file to upload

 5. Once you have found the video you want, click 'Open' to begin uploading the video to your Library

 6. This may take some time, depending on the quality of your internet connection and the size of your video

 7. After the uploading is completed, you can select where you'd like to store the video - in the Videos Library or in a particular folder, you can name your video, add description and tags.